|

 The first warning signs that something has the potential to lead to a vibration disorder is a numbness or loss of dexterity in the hands after using a piece of equipment.
 This is worse when the temperature is cold (due to the restricted blood flow around the body, especially in the fingers).

 The most effective way to control vibration is to choose power tools carefully.
 Most modern power tools are designed with anti-vibration features, and such tools need to be maintained in order to keep these features working correctly (such as by lubricating moving parts).
 It is unlikely that older tools and equipment would have such features built into the design.
+Additionally, many domestic tools do not comply with the more stringent standards that have been set for industrial tools as it is anticipated that the frequency and duration of use would be much lower.

 On cold days, the dexterity and numbness problems can be improved by wearing warm gloves, which can also help to prevent the onset of vibration-related disorders at it maintains the blood flow in the smaller blood vessels in the hands and fingers.
+However, no gloves provide protection against vibrations very effectively, as there is a tenancy to over-grip the item to compensate, which will transmit the vibrations through the musculoskeletal system better than if the person were to provide a normal grip without gloves.

 Another form of vibration-related disorder is Whole Body Vibration, which can cause back pains and other injuries.
 Sitting or standing on something that vibrates, such as a sit-on lawn mower, can cause these especially if the manufacturer's design does not consider the effects of vibration on the person.
-Again, most modern equipment has featured build in to limit the vibrations that affect a person using the equipment.
+Again, most modern equipment has features build in to limit the vibrations that affect a person using the equipment.